MichaelWitt/Portfolio-React/src/data/blogs/blog-3.md

 ---
-title: 'As Vintage decided to have a closer look New York'
+title: 'A big ticket gone to be an interesting look New York.'
 date: "2020-02-06 05:00:00"
 author: 'Rainbow'
 format: 'image'